Devanshi-Bavaria/TWITTER-SENTIMENTAL-ANAYLSIS/README.md

 # TWITTER-SENTIMENTAL-ANAYLSIS

 This project focuses on classifying tweets into positive or negative sentiments.
-It contains 1,600,000 tweets extracted using the twitter api.
 We use the Sentiment140 dataset for training and testing our model, displaying the results using bar graphs and pie charts.

 ## Table of Contents
 - [Overview](#overview)